kemapak/blog/web/web-components.md

 // Adding your component to the custom elements, and defining component. customElements.define('custom-component', CustomComponent);
 ```
 > Note: This is how write components, my coding style.
-You can have the templates outside the class if you want, and prefer.
+You can have the templates outside the class if you want and prefer.

 ## References
 - [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)